 If your photography or videography company is sued over an auto accident, legal expenses can pile up fast.
 You may also have to pay a settlement or court-ordered judgment.

-If an accident injures the driver of your photography business's vehicle, or any passengers, your policy can cover the cost of medical care.
+If an accident injures the driver of your photography business's vehicle, or any passengers, your policy can cover their medical bills.

 Collision coverage pays for damage to a company car or other work vehicle, regardless of who caused the accident.